ez-spark/Pyllab/README.md

 - It is a pain in the Ass.
 Why?

-Pyllab is a cython library compiling .C files that uses poix calls system.
+Pyllab is a cython library compiling .C files that uses posix calls system.
 Now you can see the problem here.
 Just follow me in this journey:

 - Install Mingw with MYSYS2: https://www.msys2.org/ follow the steps and also the passages to install mingw-w64